JDLeongomez/JDL_website/content/es/publication/Martinez2024/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Framing", "Dehumanization", "Agency", "Retributive justice", "Resocialization", "Post-conflict"]
+tags = ["Encuadre", "Deshumanización", "Agencia", "Justicia retributiva", "Resocialización", "Post-conflicto"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.
 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["deep-learning"]` references
 #   `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects = []